DrAdamRoe/cloud-variations/README.md

 And there we have it: your app is deployed!
 Look at that yaml file and see what we need to describe the infrastructure: a runtime (Python version), an instance class (the size of the VM we will us, in this case, [F2](https://cloud.google.com/appengine/docs/standard), with a half GB of RAM), and some routing rules - similar to what we would need to define for a web server application like nginx, Caddy, or Apache.
 This tells app engine to respond to any request with the response of our application (as opposed to a redirect request, serving a static file, or an error, for instance.
 In this variation, we are able to specify resources (like the compute instance size), but still are not concerned with things like the underlying operating system.

-## Variation: Managed Kubernetes Cluster

-We've already run some high-level managed versions of our API, and now we are going to take things a bit more into our own hands, running our service in Kubernetes.
-We will use Google Kubernetes Engine, Google's managed Kubernetes cluster, so we only have to _use_ Kubernetes, not host it ourselves.

-### Additional Software
+## Intermission: Containerize the Application

-In this version, we will build the container ourselves (using Docker), push it to Google Cloud's container registry, configure and deploy our container to Kubernetes.
-In order to do this, we need to install two more tools locally:
+In order to prepare for the next variations of running our app, we will first build the container ourselves (using Docker) and push it to Google Cloud's container registry, allowing us to use that container on various managed services.

-- [Install Docker](https://www.docker.com/products/docker-desktop) for building and running docker images locally
-- [Install kubectl](https://kubernetes.io/docs/tasks/tools/), the command line interface for interacting with Kubernetes itself.

-### Containerize the Application
+### Build and Run the container locally

-To start this variation, build a Docker image, based on the Dockerfile provided for you in this repository:
+To start, build a Docker image, based on the Dockerfile provided for you in this repository:

 `docker build --tag hello-cloud .`